PrincipalistDeveloper/Collatz-Conjecture-GUI/README.md

 ## This number is too big!
 Due to the way computers work, it is a physical-technical limitation.
 Computers are designed to process numbers up to 10^308, any higher and it will be deemed as "Infinity".
 Additionally, the graphing function completely fails at values beyond 9223372036854775807.

+## What are the requirements?
+You just need NET 9.0.6 from Microsoft.
+A 64 bit computer is also *ideal* but not neccessary.